Mrdavid656/football_squaads/README.md

 ## Further help

-To get more help on the Ionic CLI use `ionic help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get more help on the Ionic CLI use `ionic help` or go check out the [Ionic framework doc] https://ionicframework.com/docs/ page.